 When students self-edit a story or report, they often have trouble spotting their own errors.
 They already think their paper is accurate and well written, which makes it hard to believe anything needs to be fixed.

 Instead of trying to find every error in a composition, perhaps the two of you can focus on just a few things at a time.
 To identify spelling errors, for example, zoom in on common ones most likely to cause trouble.
-Here are a few tips you can suggest:
+Here are a few tips you can suggest to your child.

-Use a colored pencil to circle words that you’re just not sure about.
+💡 TIP: Use a colored pencil to circle words you’re just not sure about.
 This way, they’ll be easier to spot when you look them up.

 - through, not thru